ggfevans/obsidian-midnight-commander/README.md

 - If your source code is in a folder, such as `src`, you can use eslint with this command to analyze all files in that folder:
   - `eslint .\src\`

+## Credits & Acknowledgements

+This plugin draws inspiration and technical insights from several outstanding projects:

+- [Quick Explorer](https://github.com/pjeby/quick-explorer) by PJ Eby - An exceptional file navigation plugin that provides breadcrumb navigation and keyboard-driven menus.
+Our keyboard navigation and file traversal systems draw significant inspiration from Quick Explorer's excellent implementation.

+- The classic [Midnight Commander](https://midnight-commander.org/) file manager - For the original dual-pane design pattern and keyboard-centric approach.

 ## Funding URL

 You can include funding URLs where people who use your plugin can financially support it.